Michael Huber (writer)

 Michael Huber (27 September 1727 – 15 April 1804) was a German writer, translator and art expert.
 Born in Bavaria, he moved to Paris as a young man, where he probably worked as a language teacher.
 In the 1750s, he became a contributor to a French literary journal presenting foreign literature and started translating; his successful translations of the works of the Swiss poet Salomon Gessner into French were instrumental in popularising Gessner's works outside German-speaking areas.
 Huber also published an anthology of German poetry in French, with an introduction that separated German literary history into four distinct eras and was also translated into German.

 In 1766, Huber, his French wife Anna-Louise and their only surviving child, Ludwig Ferdinand Huber, moved to Leipzig.
-Huber became teacher of French at the University of Leipzig, but as a Catholic could not obtain a formal chair at the Protestant university.
+Huber became a teacher of French at the University of Leipzig, but as a Catholic, could not obtain a formal chair at the Protestant university.
 He continued to translate German works into French, but was also interested in art history and had a collection of copper engravings that he used for teaching.
 He translated Johann Joachim Winckelmann's 1764 History of Art in Antiquity into French, edited several collections of engravings and wrote a nine-volume history of engravings that included a general theory of art.

 Early life

 Little is known about Huber's youth.
 He was born on 27 September 1727 in Loitersdorf, part of Frontenhausen in Bavaria, as an extramarital child.
-His father was called Vitus Huber and his mother was called Barbara Lützelkirchen.
+His father was called Vitus Huber, and his mother was called Barbara Lützelkirchen.
 (Note: According to the Bavarian archivist Knöpfler, the baptismal registry originally gave the father's name as "Preutenauer", and the name was changed to "Huber" decades later.)
 Huber emigrated to France at an unknown time, not earlier than 1742, moving to Paris possibly around 1750.
 (Note: In a letter written in 1767, Huber states that he has been away from Frontenhausen for 23 years.)
 It is unclear how he was educated and how he came to Paris, but it is assumed he worked as a language teacher and that his financial situation was unstable.
 Huber later described his early life as difficult.